schreyack/HomeAssistant-xLights-Integration/README.md

 In the event you have trouble - add a debug node in the flow and watch the debug output to see what is going wrong.

-On the xLights side, you will add you HA instance IP address just like any other controller.
+On the xLights side, you will add your HA instance IP address just like any other controller.
 Make sure you enable Dedup and disable Monitor.